British Expeditionary Force (World War I): Portuguese Expeditionary Corps

 Following a British Government call for Portuguese troops, on 7 August 1916 the Parliament of Portugal agreed the participation of the Portuguese Army on the Western Front.
 In addition to a heavy artillery corps of 1,000 men under the command of the French Army, most of the Portuguese forces to be sent to the Western Front were to be incorporated in the CEP – Corpo Expedicionário Português (Portuguese Expeditionary Corps) under British command.
 The CEP was organised as an army corps of two divisions and corps troops, totalling 55,000 men, under the command of General Tamagnini de Abreu.
 The first CEP troops arrived in France on 2 February 1917.
 The first troops reached the front on 4 April.
 On 4 June, the 1st Infantry Brigade of the 1st Division repelled the first major attack made by the German Army against the lines defended by the CEP troops.
 On 5 November 1917 the CEP assumed the responsibility for an autonomous sector in the front, under the direct command of First Army.
-Most of the CEP was destroyed in the Battle of La Lys on 9 April 1918, losing more than 7,000 men.
+Most of the CEP was destroyed in the Battle of the Lys on 9 April 1918, losing more than 7,000 men.
 From July 1918, the remaining men of the CEP participated in the final allied offensives under the command of Fifth Army.